 Detailed Depictions of Everyday Life

-Rare for a medieval manuscript, the Luttrell Psalter includes the name of its patron, Sir Geoffrey Luttrell, in a proclamation above a gilded portrait of him dressed in armor on his war horse and attended by his wife and daughter-in-law (fol.
+Rare for a medieval manuscript, the Luttrell Psalter includes the name of its patron, Geoffrey Luttrell (d.
+1345), in a proclamation above a portrait of him dressed in armor on his war horse and attended by his wife and daughter-in-law (fol.
 202v).
-The book was then owned by a succession of English noble families and finally sold to the British Museum in 1930 with the aid of a loan from J. Pierpont Morgan, which was repaid by public subscription.
+A succession of English noble families then owned the book.
+Among the owners were William Howard (1563-1640), Nicholas Shireburn (1658-1717), Humphrey Weld (1612-1685), and Thomas Weld (1750-1810).
+It was sold to the British Museum in 1930 with the aid of a loan from J. P. Morgan (1867-1943), which was repaid by public subscription.
+It entered the collection of the British Library upon its foundation in 1973.

 We have 1 facsimile edition of the manuscript "Luttrell Psalter": Luttrell Psalter facsimile edition, published by The Folio Society, 2006